 The Clara Scarbrough Texas History Room contains printed materials related to state and local history and materials about how to do genealogy.
 The microform reader-printer and microfilm cabinets are in the reference area on the second floor.
-Microfilm of the Williamson County Sun and Texas censuses is available.
+Microfilm of the Williamson County Sun is available.
 Staff members are available most days to help you locate resources.

 Videos about Georgetown’s Historic Architecture